MOT-Multi-Functional-Bot/MOT-Multi-Functional-Bot/README.md

 - In addition, he can tell you a lot of information or pictures about different things to pass the time
 - The focus is on a working mini-game, playable in Telegram with the bot.
 After that more modules (games or random facts) are planned.

+## How to start your own MOT-Bot
+1. Text our running MOT on Telegram via (PENDING)
+2. Create your own MOT:
+    - Clone this repository
+    - install all requirements:

+    ```bash
+    pip3 install -r requirements.txt --upgrade
+    ```
+    - Rename the `conf.template.py` to `conf.py` and add your personal API-Key.
+        - If you don't know how to do this open the `conf.template.py` and read the instructions.
+    - To run the bot go to your console and type:

+    ```bash
+    python3 main.py
+    ```
+    - To get all the functionalities type `/help`.
+For further information visite the [MOT-Bot Wiki](https://github.com/NoWo2000/MOT-Multi-Functional-Bot/wiki) page.

 ## You need help with this repo?

 In case Commandos or other things are not clear, there is a detailed documentation of our repo under the Wiki tab.